Chen Ching-min

-Chen Ching-min (陳靜敏; born 2 May 1966) is a Taiwanese nurse and politician.
+Chen Ching-min (陳靜敏; born 2 May 1966) is a Taiwanese nurse, health scientist, and politician.
 The American Academy of Nursing and the Royal College of Surgeons in Ireland have awarded her fellowship.
-Politically, Chen is a member of the Democratic Progressive Party and has served as an appointed at-large member of the Legislative Yuan twice, from 2018 to 2020, and from 2022.
+Politically, Chen is a member of the Democratic Progressive Party and has served as an appointed at-large member of the Legislative Yuan twice, from 2018 to 2020, and from 2022 to 2024.